Conductor exponents for families of hyperelliptic curves: Introduction

 \section{Introduction}

 Let $C: y^2=f(x)$ be a hyperelliptic curve defined over a number field $K$.
 The conductor $\conductor(C)$ of $C/K$ is the ideal of the ring of integers $\mathcal{O}_{K}$ of $K$ given by

-where the product runs over all places $\frakq$ of $K$ and $K_{\frakq}$ denotes the completion of $K$ at $\frakq$.
-We refer to the integer $\condexp{C / K_{\frakq}}$ as the \textit{conductor exponent} of $C$ at the place $\frakq$ (Definition \ref{def:conductor}).
+where the product runs over all finite places $\mathfrakq$ of $K$ and $K_{\mathfrakq}$ denotes the completion of $K$ at $\mathfrakq$.
+We refer to the integer $\condexp{C / K_{\mathfrakq}}$ as the \textit{conductor exponent} of $C$ at the place $\mathfrakq$ (Definition \ref{def:conductor}).
 The conductor is one of the key arithmetic invariants associated to a curve and its Jacobian as it is divisible only by the prime ideals at which the Jacobian has bad reduction.
-If $\deg(f)=3$ or $4$, i.e. when $C$ is an elliptic curve, the conductor of $C$ can be computed using Tate's algorithm \cite[pg.
-364-368]{SilvermanAdvanced}.
+If $\deg(f)=3$ or $4$, i.e. when $C$ is an elliptic curve, the conductor of $C$ can be computed using Tate's algorithm \cite[pp. 364-368]{SilvermanAdvanced}.

 Tate's algorithm does not have analogues for higher genus curves at present.
 However, in the case of hyperelliptic curves defined over local fields of odd residue characteristic, the machinery of cluster pictures introduced by Dokchitser, Dokchitser, Maistret and Morgan in \cite{M2D2} provides a formula to compute their conductor exponents in terms of arithmetic data of the roots of their defining polynomials.
 The method goes roughly as follows.
-For simplicity, consider a hyperelliptic curve $C/\Q: y^2 = f(x)$.
-Compute the discriminant of $C/\Q$ and choose an odd prime of bad reduction, say $q$.
+For simplicity, consider a hyperelliptic curve $C/\Q$, described by the Weierstrass equation

+Compute the discriminant of $C/\Q$ (see \cite[\S 1]{Lockhart}) and choose an odd prime of bad reduction, say $q$.
 Compute the roots of $f(x)$ over $\overline{\Q_q}$, the algebraic closure of the $q$-adic field $\Q_q$, and order them in $q$-adic discs by computing the $q$-adic valuations of their pairwise differences.
 A \textit{cluster} is a non-empty subset of roots cut out by such a $q$-adic disc (Definition \ref{def:cluster}).
 The conductor exponent can then be computed from elementary data associated to each cluster and an explicit description of the action of the absolute Galois group of $\Q_q$ on the roots.
 We refer the reader to Section~\ref{subsec:clustersbackground} for a precise definition of clusters and cluster pictures, and their link to conductor exponents.
 A more comprehensive overview with examples of such computations and other applications can be found in \cite{hyperusersguide}.

 The purpose of this paper is to use this method to compute conductor exponents at odd places in the context of three infinite families of Frey hyperelliptic curves.
 Our goal is twofold.
 On one hand, our interest is to provide new results in conductor exponent computations with application towards the modular method.
 On the other hand, our methodology implies direct applications towards the computation of several other local arithmetic data of these families of curves.
 Indeed, the first step of our approach is to compute the cluster pictures of the curves at each place of bad reduction.
 In particular, as detailed in \cite{hyperusersguide}, one can obtain local data such as an explicit description of the minimal regular model and the computation of Tamagawa numbers (in the semistable case), an explicit description of the special fibre of the minimal SNC model and the computation of the root numbers (in the tame case).